Meal deal: Prices

 Meal deals vary in price depending on retailer, with most costing a set price between £3 and £6 as of 2025.
 Prices have increased rapidly in recent years: the average price of a meal deal (from retailers across the market) was £4.12 in 2022, up from £3.91 in 2020.

 The price saving offered by a meal deal, compared to purchasing the three items separately, can be over 50%.
 In 2019, a court ruled that a "free" bottle of wine included in a Marks & Spencer meal deal costing £12 is not free for the purpose of calculating alcohol duties.

 History and culture

-Pharmacy Boots pioneered the meal deal in 1999, after establishing the first systemised sandwich production in 1985, which enabled the sale of the same sandwiches in all stores.
+Pharmacy Boots pioneered the meal deal in 1999, after establishing the first systemised sandwich production in 1985, which enabled the sale of the same sandwiches in all its branches.
 The meal deal is regarded as a staple in British culture, being typically associated with convenience and value for money, comparable to regular meal sets offered at cha chaan tengs in Hong Kong.

-In the United States, the term "meal deal" is used by fast food chains such as Dairy Queen and Hardee's to market their sales promotions combining a main, a drink and French fries.
+In the United States, the term "meal deal" is used by fast food chains such as Dairy Queen and Hardee's to market their sales promotions for combos with a main, a drink and French fries.